Cupolas of Capitalism

 Italian Renaissance Revival capitol building

 .
 Central circular drum tower capped with a gilded dome and cupola.
 259 feet 7 inches tall from the ground to the top of Miss Freedom, the statue crowning the cupola.
-A detailed history of the capitol and its predecessors is available offsite here.
 The Georgia Capitol Museum offers virtual tours of the capitol, building history, brochures, and more.
-The National Park Service offers its own article on the capitol.
-Photographer Edward Crim has also made an excellent photo gallery available.
+Thanks to the Internet Archive, a detailed history of the capitol and its predecessors remains available, as does this National Park Service article about the building.

 Hawaii Honolulu